logzio/documentation/docs/user-guide/data-hub/log-parsing/split-json-array.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Split an array
+# Split an Array